History of England: Bronze Age

+Iron Age

 The Iron Age is conventionally said to begin around 800 BC.
-The Britons or Celtic Britons were there.
-They are a Celtic people who were living in Great Britain from the British Iron Age into the Middle Ages, There were other Celtic groups beside them.
-They diverged into the Welsh, Cornish and Bretons.
-They were tied by Language, Religion and Culture.
-They spoke the Brittonic Language, The ancestor of the Modern Brittonic Languages.
-They brought Iron working to Britain.
-Before their inhabitation in Britain, Iron working wasn't common there.
-The Atlantic system had by this time effectively collapsed, although England maintained contacts across the Channel with France, as the Hallstatt culture became widespread across the country.
+At this time, the Britons or Celtic Britons were settled in England.
+The Celtic people of early England were the majority of the population, beside other smaller ethnic groups in Great Britain.
+After some time, the Celtic Britons diverged into the multiple distinct ethnic groups such as Welsh, Cornish and Breton, but they were still tied by language, religion and culture.
+They spoke the Brittonic language, a Celtic language which is the ancestor of the modern Brittonic languages.
+The Atlantic trade system had by this time effectively collapsed, although England maintained contacts across the channel with France, as the Hallstatt culture became widespread across the country.
 Its continuity suggests it was not accompanied by substantial movement of population; crucially, only a single Hallstatt burial is known from Britain, and even here the evidence is inconclusive.
 On the whole, burials largely disappear across England, and the dead were disposed of in a way which is archaeologically invisible: excarnation is a widely cited possibility.
 Hillforts were known since the Late Bronze Age, but a huge number were constructed during 600–400 BC, particularly in the South, while after about 400 BC new forts were rarely built and many ceased to be regularly inhabited, while a few forts become more and more intensively occupied, suggesting a degree of regional centralisation.

 Around this time the earliest mentions of Britain appear in the annals of history.
 The first historical mention of the region is from the Massaliote Periplus, a sailing manual for merchants thought to date to the 6th century BC, and Pytheas of Massilia wrote of his voyage of discovery to the island around 325 BC.
 Both of these texts are now lost; although quoted by later writers, not enough survives to inform the archaeological interpretation to any significant degree.